goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 ![Logo](https://www.doublegram.com/img/github-dblgrm-social.png)

-A professional adding, targeting and scraping tool for your groups and channels on Telegram.
+A professional bulk invite - adding, targeting and scraping tool for your groups and channels on Telegram.

 DOUBLEGRAM STARTUP IS NOT AVAILABLE ANYMORE.
 PRO EDITION TOOK HIS PLACE!